azqajafardev/researchflow-ai/README.md

 - fastCRW (`crw`) is a Firecrawl-compatible web scraper (single binary; self-host or cloud).
 It defaults to the cloud base `https://fastcrw.com/api` and reads the key from `NUXT_WEB_SEARCH_API_KEY` (document as `CRW_API_KEY`); self-hosted deployments can set `NUXT_WEB_SEARCH_API_BASE`.
 - Ollama uses `http://localhost:11434/v1` as the default API base.
 When running the app inside Docker, `localhost` refers to the container itself, so set `NUXT_AI_API_BASE` to a reachable host or Docker network address if Ollama runs outside the container.
 - LiteLLM uses `http://localhost:4000/v1` as the default API base.
 Its API key is optional when the proxy does not require authentication; set `NUXT_AI_API_BASE` when the proxy is not reachable at the default local address.
+- Requesty uses `https://router.requesty.ai/v1` as the default API base and expects model IDs in `provider/model` format, such as `openai/gpt-4o`.

 ---